ibm-cloud-docs/vmwaresolutions/sddc/sd_multisite.md

   years:  2016, 2017

-lastupdated: "2017-11-07"
+lastupdated: "2017-11-21"

 ---

 # Multi-site configuration for Cloud Foundation instances

 {{site.data.keyword.vmwaresolutions_full}} allows instances to be deployed across different locations and have them up and running in a short time.

-Review the topology and components of the Cloud Foundation deployment for multi-site configuration.
+**Notes**:
+* You cannot link between VMware Cloud Foundation and VMware vCenter Server instances in a multi-site configuration.
+* You cannot link instances that are deployed in V2.0 with instances from earlier releases (even if they were upgraded to V2.0).

 ## Multi-site deployment components